CromwellCMS/Cromwell/website/docs/development/module-config.md

 ## Package.json info

 `package.json` file stores info about your Module.
-CMS uses it to recognize that a package is a CMS Module, so it's required to have.
+Cromwell CMS uses it to recognize that a package is a CMS Module, so it's required to have.
 All info goes under `cromwell` property:
 ```json title="package.json"
 {